-• You can use the Bold and Italic buttons to display the bold and italic versions of glyphs; if the bold, italic, or bold italic instance of the font is not active on your system, the application will simulate bold, italic, or bold italic on the glyphs as it does when you apply the Bold and Italic type styles using the Measurements palette.
+- You can use the Bold and Italic buttons to display the bold and italic versions of glyphs; if the bold, italic, or bold italic instance of the font is not active on your system, the application will simulate bold, italic, or bold italic on the glyphs as it does when you apply the Bold and Italic type styles using the Measurements palette. - To view a subset of the glyphs in the font, choose an option from the Show drop-down menu. - To see any alternates available for a glyph, click the box in the lower-right corner of an individual glyph's cell.

-- To view a subset of the glyphs in the font, choose an option from the Show drop-down menu. - To see any alternates available for a glyph, click the box in the lower-right corner of an individual glyph's cell. - If necessary, click the Zoom tool on the palette to increase the size of the glyphs. - If you need a glyph's Unicode code point for HTML authoring, for example you can see the Unicode code in the lower part of the palette. - To insert a glyph at the text insertion point, double-click the glyph in the Glyphs palette. - If you frequently use specific glyphs from a font, you can save those glyphs as favorites for quick access.
+- If necessary, click the Zoom tool on the palette to increase the size of the glyphs. - If you need a glyph's Unicode code point for HTML authoring, for example you can see the Unicode code in the lower part of the palette. - To insert a glyph at the text insertion point, double-click the glyph in the Glyphs palette. - If you frequently use specific glyphs from a font, you can save those glyphs as favorites for quick access.
 To create a favorites list, first click the expander next to Favorite Glyphs in the Glyphs palette (Window menu).
 Then, simply drag a glyph to an empty cell in the Favorite Glyphs area.
 To delete a favorite, Control+click/right+click the glyph and use the context menu.
+The Unicode value of the selected glyph displays at the right bottom corner (above the Favorite Glyphs pane).